A framework for joint assessment of a terminal event and a score existing only in the absence of the terminal event: Introduction

 More recently, separable effects have been proposed as an alternative \citep{stensrud2023:conditionalseparableeffects, stensrud2022:ice_estimands}, aiming to quantify causal effects of modified versions of the study treatment within an observable subset of the population.
 These effects, including separable direct and indirect effects, attempt to disentangle causal mechanisms by considering hypothetically modified treatments that operate through distinct causal pathways.
 While addressing some limitations of SACE, this approach still depends on the conceptualization of imagined interventions (i.e., modified treatments and their isolation conditions) which may be hard to justify in practice.
 From a clinical transparency perspective, relying on such hypothetical interventions to define a treatment effect can therefore be challenging for practical decision-making, especially in the primary evaluation of treatment efficacy.

 The problem of quantifying treatment effects using a clinical score that only exists in the absence of a terminal event, presents a substantial challenge in clinical trials.
 In such scenarios, the clinical score cannot be disentangled from the occurrence of the terminal event and this needs to be reflected in the data-generating mechanism.
-In terms of directed acyclic graphs the consequence is that the disease score, $Y$, in the absence of a terminal event, and the occurrence of a terminal event, $R$, cannot naturally be represented as separate nodes.
-Instead, the natural DAG relating treatment intervention, $A$, to $R$ and $Y$, is simply given by

-Based on the above DAG, we argue that for full clinical transparency the treatment effect should be expressed in terms of joint counterfactuals $\{R^{(a)}, Y^{(a)}\}$ that would have been realized under treatment intervention $A=a$, acknowledging that this variable is not defined on the full product-space of the individual components.
-Similar to \citep{sjolander2011_principalstrat} we propose to consider target parameters of the form $\Psi( \pr\{R^{(a)}=1\}, \pr\{Y^{(a)}=y\mid R^{(a)}=1\})$ restricting ourselves to the identifiable part of the joint counterfactual distribution.

-Formally, let $\Gamma$ denote some arbitrary value and $Z=(R,Y)\in \{(0,\Gamma)\}\cup \{(1,y)\mid y\in\R\}$ recording both the occurrence of a terminal event, $Z=(0,\Gamma)$, and the actual score value $Y$ in the absence of terminal event, $Z=(1,Y)$.
-One straightforward strategy is to combine occurrence of terminal event and score in the absence terminal events in a utility and summarize that by its expected value.
-This approach is equivalent to considering the summary measure

-where $\Gamma$ constitutes the price of a terminal event equated to some unfavorable value on the score measurement scale.
+For full clinical transparency, the treatment effect should be expressed by looking at what would have happened to this joint outcome under different treatment options.
+One common strategy to simplify this problem is to combine the terminal event and the clinical score into a single "utility'' measure by assigning an arbitrary, unfavorable value to any patient who experiences a terminal event.
 The choice of an unfavorable value is clearly a discussion point as it may ultimately govern conclusions about treatment effect \citep{Kurland2005} and also this summary is not fully informative about the probability of a terminal event.
-A more informative summary measure would be to consider the expected value of the whole counterfactual $Z^{(a)}$.
-However, to avoid equating non-existence of the score due to a terminal event by $\Gamma$ we suggest to consider the two-part summary measure:

-Conceptually, this summary measure has previously been advocated in the context of the tripartite estimand framework due to its clinical relevance to patients, regulators and payers \citep{Akacha2017}.
-In particular, this summary supports the benefit of a drug by simultaneously addressing the following two fundamental questions in our clinical setting: